 Internships provide abundant benefits to students, employers, and the community.
 When organizations are hiring, they seek out students who have participated in an internship because it shows that the student has an interest in their chosen field and will not require as much training as someone with no relevant experience.

-If you would like to learn more about how an internship can enhance your educational experience and improve your marketability to employers or if you are an employer wishing to hire a student intern, please email Joelynn Stephen at firstname.lastname@example.org
+If you would like to learn more about how an internship can enhance your educational experience and improve your marketability to employers or if you are an employer wishing to hire a student intern, please email Samantha Horn at firstname.lastname@example.org

 Information About Internships:

-One of the best ways to acquire a greater understanding about your chosen field is by gaining practical experience in a work setting.
-It not only supplements a your educational experience, but it also provides many additional benefits to those who participate in one.
+One of the best ways to acquire a greater understanding of your chosen field is by gaining practical experience in a work setting.
+It not only supplements your educational experience but also provides many additional benefits to those who participate in one.

 - Preview a career.
-It gives you the opportunity for career exploration before you chooses a particular career.
+It gives you the opportunity for career exploration before you choose a particular career.

 - Gain employment experience.
 It enhances your education and helps to develop career-specific skills and abilities.
 Internship experience makes you more competitive and marketable when seeking employment because it demonstrates interest and experience in your chosen field.